EzioDEVio/theslash84/README.md

 ### Featured Projects:

-- 🔒 [Secure Cloud Architecture](#) - A project focused on implementing security best practices in cloud deployments.
+- 🔒 [AzureFunctionClamavKubernetes](#) - A project focused on deploying an Azure Function integrated with ClamAV within a Kubernetes environment.
-- 📊 [Cloud Analytics Platform](#) - Enabling insightful analytics and BI on cloud data.
+- 📊 [gh-repo-stats](#) - a refined GitHub CLI extension meticulously designed by Mohammed Aldaraji.
+This extension serves as a powerful tool in your CLI arsenal, offering instant access to essential statistics of any GitHub repository.
 - 🔄 [CI/CD Pipeline Templates](#) - Templates and guides for setting up continuous integration and deployment pipelines.

 ### Recent Blog Posts: